Chinese New Year 2020 in London Chinatown - Read It Before You Go

 A word of advice, guys – if anyone asks you what animal you are, don’t give it away!
 As opposed to the Western astrology, it’s quite easy to work out one’s age – and one’s traits based on the Chinese Zodiac.
 More on the history and customs of Chinese New Year in the article here – get yourself familiarised!

-When is Chinese New Year in London?
+When is Chinese New Year in London Chinatown?
 Chinese New Year 2019 Dates

-Official Chinese New Year 2019 is celebrated on 5th February 2019 and it’s the Year of the Pig, based on 12 Chinese Zodiac signs.
-However, Chinese New Year in London will take place on 10th February 2019 with parades and major celebrations taking place around Trafalgar Square and Chinatown.
+Chinese New Year in London will take place on 26th January 2020 (a day after the official celebrations taking plance in Asia) with parades and major celebrations taking place around Trafalgar Square and Chinatown.
 It begins at 10am, I think it’s safe to say that there won’t be much happening until 12pm.

 Chinese New Year in London is one of the biggest if not the biggest CNY celebrations outside of Asia so it’s pretty sizeable!
 In case you’re in doubt, CNY is also referred to as the ‘Lunar New Year’ or ‘Spring Festival’.
 With that in mind, you should consider taking public transport which will be running smoothly on the day of the official celebration of the Chinese New Year in London as it happens mainly around Chinatown and Trafalgar Square.